Nickrosendo/zero-kanban/README.md

 `eslint` for code correctness analyses and standardize the project syntax.

-`prettier` for code formatting to enforce a consistent code styling.
+`prettier` for code formatting and enforce a consistent code styling through the project.

 `github-actions` for running integration tests on pull-requests;